 In the early days, everything was centralised; businesses used mainframes and hired their own teams to look after them.
 Mainframe software was written in house and the people who wrote the software were on the payroll so they could fix any problems.
 Computers were just dumb terminals, so there was very little to go wrong.
-If it broke you just put a new terminal on the desk and away you go.
+If it broke, you just put a new terminal on the desk and away you went.

 Then IBM introduced its Personal Computer.
-The PC started replacing the dumb terminal and network servers like Novell Netware and Windows NT started to appear.
+The PC started replacing the dumb terminal, and network servers like Novell Netware and Windows NT started to appear.
 Processing was sitting away from the mainframe and PCs were far more expensive than the dumb terminals.
-PCs ran off the shelf software and if they broke it was not easy or cheap to replace them.
+PCs ran off-the-shelf software and, if they broke, it was not easy or cheap to replace them.

-New complexities call for new skills and teams formed to deal with PCs and servers.
+New complexities call for new skills and teams, formed to deal with PCs and servers.
 As the balance shifted further away from centralised computing, so the PC and server teams grew.
 Some were big enough to break off and become companies in their own right and sell their services back to their parent company, as ITNet did with Cadbury’s.

 Companies like ITNet are IT outsourcing companies, not Managed Service Providers.
-Early outsourcing was quite crude effectively taking on all of the IT operation and existing IT staff.
+Early outsourcing was quite crude, effectively taking on all of the IT operation and existing IT staff.
 95% of the team involved in the outsourced service would be physically present on the customer’s site so that the service could be delivered.
-Outsourcing companies provide the teams to run a customers IT department.
+Outsourcing companies provide the teams to run a customer’s IT department.
 However, they are reactive to issues, waiting for problems to occur before fixing them.
 This is known as “Break/Fix“; you wait for something to break, and then you fix it.

 Over the next 25 years, things evolved and Managed Services were developed and refined.
 It is now possible to offer a managed service for almost any piece of IT equipment, software or service.
 Thanks to the internet and cloud computing, everything can be managed remotely and it is usually not necessary to install dedicated systems physically at the customer’s site.